meribold/dotfiles/home/config/fontconfig/README.md

 files.
 There usually are lots in `/etc/fonts/conf.d/` and they interfere with user-specific configuration.
-The only explanation I've found is in the [*Tuning Fontconfig*][] section of [*Beyond Linux From Scratch*][]: files in `/etc/fonts/conf.d/` have names starting with a two-digit number and a hyphen and smaller numbers are loaded first.
+The only explanation I've found is in the [*Tuning Fontconfig*][] section of [*Beyond Linux From Scratch*][]: files in `/etc/fonts/conf.d/` have names starting with a two-digit number followed by a hyphen and smaller numbers are loaded first.

 Loading files from the configuration paths specified by [`fonts-conf(5)`][] isn't intrinsic behavior of Fontconfig.
 Instead, the master `/etc/fonts/fonts.conf` file